 e.
-Significant restrictions on assets and liabilities
+Significant restrictions on assets and liabilities of an entity

 Following IFRS 12, Dexia Crédit Local provides the list of significant restrictions on its ability to access or use the assets and settle the liabilities of the Group.

 The information regarding financial assets pledged as collateral for liabilities or contingent liabilities is presented in note 7.3.b.